 Stop taking the medication and seek immediate medical attention if any of the following occur:

 Some people may experience side effects other than those listed.
-Check with your doctor if you notice any symptom that worries you while you are taking Act Exemestane.
+Check with your doctor if you notice any symptom that worries you while you are taking Exemestane.

 Each white, film-coated, round, biconvex tablet with "EM" on one side and a logo on the other side, contains 25 mg of exemestane.
 Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, colloidal anhydrous silica, crospovidone, hydroxypropylcellulose, lecithin, magnesium stearate, mannitol, polysorbate, polyvinyl alcohol, sodium starch glycolate, talc, titanium dioxide, and xanthan gum.